Norfolk hawker

 Scientific name: Anaciaeschna isoceles

 The rare Norfolk hawker is a pale brown dragonfly, with a distinctive yellow triangle on its body.
-It is only found in unpolluted fens, marshes and ditches of the Broads National Park in Norfolk and Suffolk.
+Until recently, it was only found in unpolluted fens, marshes and ditches of the Broads National Park in Norfolk and Suffolk, although its range has started to expand.

 Top facts